humanmade/altis-reusable-blocks/README.md

 ## Features

-Enhanced Reusable Blocks includes new features and improvements both for the creation and the discovery/usage of reusable blocks.
+Altis Reusable Blocks includes new features and improvements both for the creation and the discovery/usage of reusable blocks.

 #### Admin Bar and Menu

 By default, reusable blocks are somewhat hidden and can only be accessed from a submenu item in the block editor.
-With Enhanced Reusable Blocks, however, reusable blocks are upgraded to first-party citizens in the admin area.
+With Altis Reusable Blocks, however, reusable blocks are upgraded to first-party citizens in the admin area.

 Like for every other content type, the admin menu on the left now contains a dedicated submenu for reusable blocks, offering shortcuts to see all existing reusable blocks, to create a new reusable block, and to see and manage categories, as well as any other publicly available taxonomy registered for reusable blocks.
 Also, the admin bar at the top now contains a shortcut to create a new reusable block, just like it is possible to do for posts, media, pages or users.